auth0-sandbox/auth0-application-development/module02-instructions.md

     <div style="text-align: center"><img src="./.assets/images/vscode-rundebug-toolbar-stop.png" /></div>

-## Obtain and Use the Access Token in the Application
+## Part 5: Obtain and Use the Access Token in the Application

-Most of the work is already done in the application from the last lab.
+This application picks up where Module 01 left off.
 We just have to add a request for the token and then leverage it to make API calls.

+1. In the Explorer panel find the *Module 02/Acme* folder, right-click it, and choose *Open in Integrated Terminal" to get a new terminal window in the correct folder.
+Alternatively you could use the current terminal window and issue a *cd ../Acme* command.

+1. In the terminal window use *npm* to install the dependency packages:

+    ```bash
+    $ npm install
+    ```

-1. In VS Code open the *Module 02/Acme/src/app.js* file.
+1. In VS Code click on the open *server.js* file to set to focus to the right pane in the editor, and then in the Explorer panel double-click the *Module 02/Acme/.env file to open it.

+1. Set the *CLIENT_ID, CLIENT_SECRET,* and *ISSUER_BASE_URL* as we did in Module 01.
+Hint: go find the .env file from Module01 and copy the three values.

+1. Set the BACKEND_AUDIENCE to the audience we defined for the API: "*http&200B;//acme-fm-backend-api*".

+1. Set the BACKEND_PORT to the port the API will listen on: "38500"

+1. Save the file.

+1. In the Explorer panel find the *Module 02/Acme/src/app.js* file and double-click to open it.
+Hint: if it opens in the left editor panel instead of the right panel, click the tab and drag it to the right panel.

 1. Locate the configuration for the Auth0 client that is registered as the Express middleware: *app.use(auth({...*

-1. Add the following audience line to the existing *authorizationParams* section to request a grant for an access token for the backend API:
+1. Add the following audience line to the existing *authorizationParams* section.
+This configures the application to request a grant for an access token that matches the backend API we configured:

-    ```js
-    authorizationParams: {
-        audience: process.env.BACKEND_AUDIENCE,
-    ```
+    <pre><code language="js"><span style="color: #aaaaaa;">authorizationParams: {</span><br>&nbsp;&nbsp;&nbsp;&nbsp;<span style="color: red">audience</span>: process.env.BACKEND_AUDIENCE,</code></pre>

     We externalized the audience and URL values for the backend API in the environment.

-1. Add this line to the authorizationParams* section to include the required scopes; *openid, profile,* and *email* must be included to get the ID token properly:
+1. Add this second line to the authorizationParams* section to include the required scopes; *openid, profile,* and *email* must be included to get the ID token properly:

     ```js